 Crowan Cottage10 (1886, pictured above) and Noble Cottage (1887, pictured below) are a pair of picturesque Queen Anne-style residences designed for Samuel Noble.
 Despite the homes’ nearly identical designs, Crowan Cottage has been ludicrously attributed to Stanford White,11 who never designed a damn thing in the Southeast.

-Wheeler moved to St. Louis in the 1890s, where he worked in 2 different partnerships14 15before seemingly disappearing from the public eye by 1898.
-Following a brief illness, he died at his father’s home in Connecticut at the age of 45,16 with his death barely noted in newspapers outside of Atlanta.
+By 1894, Wheeler had moved to St. Louis, where he worked in two different partnerships20 21 22 before seemingly disappearing from the public eye by 1898.
+Following a brief illness, he died at his father’s home in Connecticut at the age of 45,23 with his death barely noted in newspapers outside of Atlanta.

 Described as “quiet and reserved”, Wheeler reportedly owned many “rare and very expensive” books, with his library said to be “the finest collection of architectural works in the South.”
 After his death, The Atlanta Constitution claimed:

-“His room at the Kimball contained only two chairs, his bed and a dresser, but it was so crowded with books that one experienced difficulty in moving about.”17
+“His room at the Kimball contained only two chairs, his bed and a dresser, but it was so crowded with books that one experienced difficulty in moving about.”24

 It somehow seems fitting that so few traces of Wheeler’s work remain.